 See the fungi attack right here:

 After placing your seeds into the perlite, give it a good amount of water as well.
-Also, before that, make sure you rinse your perlite to get rid of the fine dust.
-According to Dr. Mark Dimmitt, the dust could lower our germination success rate.
+Also, before that, it's good to rinse the perlite to get rid of the fine dust.
+According to Mark Dimmitt, an adenium grower, the dust could lower our germination success rate.

 You can sift the perlite through a screen to get the bigger pieces in one place and the smaller pieces in another place.
 Many folks use smaller ones around 3 mm as the medium for adenium seeds because that size is more suitable and creates a nice, full surface.